bormaxi8080/starred/README.md

 ## Rust

+- [flipperzero-rs/flipperzero-template](https://github.com/flipperzero-rs/flipperzero-template) - A template for starting a flipperzero-rs project for the Flipper Zero🐬
 - [hanshuaikang/Nping](https://github.com/hanshuaikang/Nping) - 🏎  Nping mean NB Ping, A Ping Tool in Rust with Real-Time Data and Visualizations
 - [newrelic/rusty-hog](https://github.com/newrelic/rusty-hog) - A suite of secret scanners built in Rust for performance.
 Based on TruffleHog (https://github.com/dxa4481/truffleHog) which is written in Python.
 - [getzola/zola](https://github.com/getzola/zola) - A fast static site generator in a single binary with everything built-in. https://www.getzola.org